 The gold screws supporting the bridge on the implants will work harden and fatigue over time.
 Patients are advised to go to the restoring dentist and remove the small gold screws and replace them with original new screws every few years.

-At MALO CLINIC Singapore the All on 4 bridge is done on the same day as the Dental Implant Surgery.
+At MALO DENTAL Singapore the All on 4 bridge is done on the same day as the Dental Implant Surgery.
 Same Day Teeth is what Dr Paulo Malo sought to achieve.
-This is the result which is expected at any MALO CLINIC globally.
+This is the result which is expected at any MALO DENTAL globally.

 Top Posts on All-On-4®